 Graduates of the Th.M.
-II program will have attained so that they will be able 2.1 competence in a language (or perhaps two; ancient or modern; in addition to English) that is pertinent to theological scholarship and is deemed essential for the student's program of study; to read theological texts of moderate difficulty in that language with the aid a lexicon, accurately and at a moderate rate of speed; Transcript evidence of previous study Language course taken during the program TST language exam 2.2 for students in the Biblical Department, proficiency in the language of the major Testament and competence in the language of the other; to fulfil requirements for AD courses in Biblical studies; Transcript evidence of previous study TST language exam 2.3 competence in the use of a library and the construction of a bibliography to produce bibliographies appropriate to each of the two levels of knowledge described above; Work in prerequisite degree Research papers Extended essay

-2.4 familiarity with pertinent electronic and web-based resources and skills to make appropriate use of such resources at a level of competence in their own area of concentration [ research ]; Blackboard / U of T portal component of courses Library resources and training sessions 2.5 proficiency in the following skills: clear and effective communication in both oral and written forms; the construction of a logical argument; the making of informed judgments on complex issues; the use of standard conventions of style for scholarly writing. to produce standard forms of graduate-level scholarly engagement, both written (e.g., seminar research paper) and oral (e.g., seminar presentation, response to an oral presentation), of a quality consistent with the requirements of a 6000-level course.
-Work in prerequisite degree Class presentations Research papers Extended essay
+II so that they will be able program will have attained 2.1 competence in a language (or perhaps two; ancient or modern; in addition to English) that is pertinent to theological scholarship and is deemed essential for the student's program of study; to read theological texts of moderate difficulty in that language with the aid a lexicon, accurately and at a moderate rate of speed; Transcript evidence of previous study Language course taken during the program TST language exam 2.2 for students in the Biblical Department, proficiency in the language of the major Testament and competence in the language of the other; to fulfil requirements for AD courses in Biblical studies; Transcript evidence of previous study TST language exam 2.3 competence in the use of a library and the construction of a bibliography to produce bibliographies appropriate to each of the two levels of knowledge described above; Work in prerequisite degree Research papers Extended essay 2.4 familiarity with pertinent electronic and web-based resources and skills to make appropriate use of such resources at a level of competence in their own area of concentration [research]; Blackboard / U of T portal component of courses Library resources and training sessions 2.5 proficiency in the to produce standard forms of Work in prerequisite following skills: graduate-level scholarly engagement, degree clear and effective communication in both oral and written forms; the construction of a logical argument; the making of informed judgments on complex issues; the use of standard both written (e.g., seminar research paper) and oral (e.g., seminar presentation, response to an oral presentation), of a quality consistent with the requirements of a 6000-level course.
+Class presentations Research papers Extended essay conventions of style for scholarly writing.